stratapp/stratapp-website/_blog/kpis-okrs-how-to-easily-cascade-to-every-employee-full-version.md

 slug: KPI software OKR software

 ---
-Imagine walking into an employee gathering and within seconds everyone can show you the KPIs they own and how they are tracking.
+Imagine walking into an employee gathering and within seconds every employee can show you on their mobile phone the KPIs/OKRs they own, and how they are tracking on each of them.